Skip to main content

 • Priority: 10

-The CNAME record is necessary for tracking opens, clicks, and unsubscribes (recommended).
+The CNAME record enables tracking for opens, clicks, and unsubscribes.

 • Type: CNAME